CarbonROM/charter/device-support-requirements.md

 ## Copyrights

-* All original contributions MUST be copyrighted as “(C) [YEAR] The LineageOS Project”.
+* All original contributions MUST be copyrighted as “(C) [YEAR] CarbonROM”.
-* All LineageOS copyrights MUST only be additive to the copyright header.
+* All CarbonROM copyrights MUST only be additive to the copyright header.
-* Do not remove copyrights from CyanogenMod, Cyanogen Inc or any other upstream.
+* Do not remove copyrights from CyanogenMod, Cyanogen Inc, LineageOS or any other upstream.

 ## Workflow

 * Force pushing branches SHOULD be avoided.
 * In the event of a force pushed branch, backup branches of the pre-forced HEAD MUST be made.

-## GitLab Issues

-* Device maintainer(s) MUST have a GitLab account for bug tracking and cross-team collaboration.
-* Device maintainer(s) MUST routinely triage, answer and close bug reports.
-* Device maintainer(s) SHOULD make their GitLab name match their maintainer name as displayed on the Wiki.

 ## Licensing